There are 2 ways people usually look at budgeting.

 By asking this question, it makes you reflect upon your current way of spending.
 It puts the question whether you could squeeze money out to support some aspect of your life that you place a higher value upon.

 You could then implement a Balanced Budget or an Envelope Budget.

 If you want absolute freedom and granular control, I would recommend an envelope budgeting system.

 Having said so much, let me know how you go about budgeting.
 I would really love to hear some success stories of folks who manage to budget in their head.

-If not, what is your favorite tool or what is your experience with your current tool and what do you not like about it?
+If not, what is your favourite tool or experience with your current tool, and what do you not like about it?

 Share with me in the comments or chat.

 - How to Select a Smartphone with A Decently Long Battery Life (That is not an Apple or Samsung Flagship Phone). - February 28, 2024

 - 99% of CPF Members Attain Less Than 4 Times Their CPF BRS When They Turn 55.
 How True is This? - February 25, 2024